Ambleston: Governance

-Archaeology
+Archaeology and history

 A kilometer north of the village is a four-sided low bank enclosing an area some 80m across, at 51.904°N 4.8981°W, SN007267.
 The feature had been presumed to relate to Roman military activity, and became known as Castle Flemish, or Castell Ffleming.
 It also came to be associated with the name 'Ad Vigessimum', a fort described by Richard of Cirencester, but this is now thought spurious.
 An excavation in 1922 by Mortimer Wheeler found Roman brick and flue tiles, along with various Roman ceramics and roof tiles.
 These indicate a compound including a bathhouse and living area, and is considered to be a late first-century farmstead or villa.
 In the nineteenth century there were rumours of a 'golden table' being found here but these remain unsubstantiated.
 The site is a Scheduled ancient monument.

 A second ancient monument is also in Ambleston Community.
 Parc-y-Llyn Burial Chamber is at 51.9012°N 4.9343°W, SM982265.
-Potentially a neolithic chambered tomb, this feature has a capstone 2.0 m across resting on four low uprights.
-It was first noted in 1871 and scheduled in 1938, and a neolithic origin would date it to 4400 to 2900 BC.
+Potentially a Neolithic chambered tomb, this feature has a capstone 2.0 m across resting on four low uprights.
+It was first noted in 1871 and scheduled in 1938, and a Neolithic origin would date it to 4400 to 2900 BC.
 However an absence of substantiating finds mean questions have been raised about its authenticity.

+A 1578 map in the British Library shows the parish.

+There are seven listed buildings and other structures in the community.